NomadCode33/OsoShift/README.md

-# Oso Mudslide
+# OsoShift: Oso Landslide Story
-A compelling 3D animation depicting the devastation caused by the mudslide at Steelhead Haven near Oso, WA, vividly illustrating the event's impact and aftermath.
+A compelling 3D animation simulating the sequence and spatial extent of the catastrophic mudslide at Steelhead Haven near Oso, WA, vividly illustrating the event's impact and aftermath.
+It integratess terrain data, pre- and post- event imagery, and animation timelines to vividly depict the mudslide's progression, impact on infrastructure, and environmental aftermath-enhacing preparedness and public awareness.

 <div align="center">
 <img alt = "Mudslide GIF" img src="./Oso Mudslide_gif.gif"/>